North Berwick's Golfing Pioneers|

 Golf Club (1906-09) in Shropshire.

-THOMAS WILSON Littlehill Golf Club, Scotland UK
+TOM WILSON Littlehill Golf Club, Scotland UK

 Thomas Wilson, born 19th October 1890 at The Wynd, Aberlady, son of George Wilson, roadman and his wife Mary Anne Bird.
 Tom Wilson

 was appointed golf professional at Kirkintilloch Golf Club (1921-24), then Bishopbriggs Golf Club (1924-25), before settling at the